• Check Out These Real Stories...

 Several studies and reports including those done by the University of Pittsburgh, University of Illinois, and Duke University Medical Center, have concluded what most African Americans already know.
 There is a deep mistrust of the Medical system among African Americans.
 Because of past abuses including the infamous “Tuskegee Experiment” we have learned through the years not to trust the system.
 This culture of mistrust forced us to deal with health issues internally using the best resources we had (family and the church community).
 But that culture which once protected us from harms way now threatens our ability to receive proper health care and in this case, a life saving marrow transplant.

-Genetic Diversity
+3. Genetic Diversity

-African Americans have a greater overall genetic diversity also known as genetic admixture than other populations.
-According to population researchers at Penn State University the average African American is 17-18% white.
+What makes things even more interesting is the genetic admixture of African Americans because of European ancestry.
+According to population researchers at Penn State University Department of Anthropology on average African Americans are 17-18% white.
 This conclusion came from a study using DNA samples from groups of African Americans throughout the US, West Africa, and Europe.
-Although not as large, most Black Americans are said to have Native American ancestry as well.
+Although not as large, many Black Americans have Native American ancestry as well.
 This admixture from three continents makes it more difficult to match donors and patients.
-This is because it will take more possible donors than the norm to find the same number of matches as other population groups.
 For example ten African American patients will have a lower success rate finding matches in a pool of African American donors than ten Nigerian patients would if were to search a Nigerian pool of donors of the same size.

 How do We Fix This?